 Example: We have a quiz with 100 questions and we want to show 10 questions, out of 100 available, to each respondent.

-- We click on the block settings and choose 'Questions' at 'Randomize block content';
+- We click on the block settings and choose 'yes' at 'Random sorting of questions in a block'

-- At 'Number of displayed questions' we choose 10.
+- At 'Number of randomly shown questions' we choose 10

-Random 10 questions from the block of 100 questions will be shown to respondents.
+Random 10 question from the block of 100 questions will be shown to respondents.

 Caution: In case any of the above-described setting is enabled (horizontal question layout, random sorting of questions, block in the form of a tab), the block should not contain any page breaks.